paritytech/polkadot-sdk/BRIDGES.md

 # Using Parity Bridges Common dependency (`git subtree`)

-In `./bridges` sub-directory you can find a `git subtree` imported version of:
+In `./bridges` sub-directory you can find a `git subtree` imported version of:1 [`parity-bridges-common`](https://github.com/paritytech/parity-bridges-common/) repository.
-[`parity-bridges-common`](https://github.com/paritytech/parity-bridges-common/) repository.

 (For regular Cumulus contributor 1. is relevant) \